Jorge-C/sequencing-costs/README.rst

 (``sequencing_cost.pdf``).
 The code is quite simple, so it should be easy to tweak it if needed (remember to submit your improvements!).

-You can also just download the precomputed image.
+You can also just download the precomputed pdf, which uses data available in http://www.genome.gov/sequencingcosts/ since February 7, 2014.

 Contribute
 ==========